Overview

 Initial Conception

-Our goal was to reduce unnecessary clothing purchases.
+The goal was to reduce unnecessary clothing purchases.
 Overconsumption of clothing is a growing issue, particularly among younger generations, leading to environmental waste, financial burden, and excessive resource use.

 The Challenge